Cray-HPE/docs-csm/operations/node_management/Rebuild_NCNs/Prepare_Worker_Nodes.md

     * In this case, the `ncn-w001` and `ncn-w002` nodes have the pod.
     * A `404 Not Found` error is expected when the Content Projection Service (CPS) is not installed on the system.
 CPS is part of the COS product so if this worker node is being rebuilt before the COS product has been installed, CPS will not be installed yet.

-### Step 2 - Confirm what the Configuration Framework Service (CFS) configurationStatus is for the desiredConfig before shutting down the node.
+### Step 2 - Confirm what the Configuration Framework Service (CFS) configurationStatus is for the desiredConfig before shutting down the node

 * The following command will indicate if a CFS job is currently in progress for this node.
-This command assumes you have set the variables from [the prerequisites section](#set-var).
+This command assumes you have set the variables from [the prerequisites section](../Rebuild_NCNs.md#set-vars).

 1. Run the following on any node where the cray cli has been initialized: